Case Studies

 Ottawa County reduced the amount of calcium nitrate sent upstream by 2,470 gallons, resulting in $6,700 in chemical savings from February to September of 2025.

-IMET® Aerobic Biological Technology Increases Capacity n a Coastal City Wastewater Treatment Plant on Aegean Sea
+IMET® Aerobic Biological Technology Increases Capacity in a Coastal City Wastewater Treatment Plant on Aegean Sea - View Onsite Installer Article

 Coastal town Karaburun, Turkey was struggling to keep up with seasonal tourism surges that overwhelmed its wastewater treatment plant.